GreenbergKU/PORTFOLIO_TURING_PD/journalCareer/Week-1.md

 - Scheduling sessions with John Adams twice a week to go over anything I want to.
 Get individualized help, 1 on 1 mentoring on a very regular, scheduled routine.
 Use him to judge my progress, and hold me accountable for my own learning.
 - This will help me be more confident of the material I am processing because last mod I was never sure if I was processing the information correctly and would find out later that how I was interpreting something was not compoletely accurate.

+### Directions: Link here

+- submit link to career journel in the survey found [here](https://forms.gle/NMMMNXpyuCLHNLhF8)
+- due Monday May 11, 2020.